igorwojda/android-showcase/README.md

 [Kotlin](https://kotlinlang.org/) and latest tech-stack.

-The goal of the project is to demonstrate best practices, provide a set of guidelines, and present modern Android application architecture that is modular, scalable, maintainable and testable.
-This application may look simple, but it has all of these small details that will set the rock-solid foundation of the larger app suitable for bigger teams and long [application lifecycle](https://en.wikipedia.org/wiki/Application_lifecycle_management).
+The goal of the project is to demonstrate best practices, provide a set of guidelines, and present modern Android [application architecture](#architecture) that is modular, scalable, maintainable and testable.
+This application may look quite simple, but it has all of these small details that will set the rock-solid foundation for the larger app suitable for bigger teams and long [application lifecycle](https://en.wikipedia.org/wiki/Application_lifecycle_management).
 Many of the project design decisions follow official Google recommendations.
+Keep in mind that every app is different, so various rules/patterns/approaches may work for one app, but not for another.
+Understanding various design and architectural trade offs is a very important aspect of developer job.

-This project is being heavily maintained to match current industry standards.
-In upcoming weeks I plan to write an extensive series of articles explaining many of this project architectural [design decisions](#design-decisions) , so <a href="https://twitter.com/igorwojda" target="_blank">stay tuned</a>.
+This project is being maintained to match current industry standards.

 ## Project characteristics